 The Lady Tigers were crowned national champions during the 2008 outdoor season and have won a total of seven Southeastern Conference championships during his tenure.
-The women have taken the SEC Outdoor title in five of the last seven seasons in 2007, 2008, 2010, 2011 and 2012 along with the pair of SEC Indoor titles with conference sweeps in 2008 and 2011.
+While sweeping SEC Indoor and SEC Outdoor titles in 2008 and 2011, the Lady Tigers have also captured outdoor title during the 2007, 2010 and 2012 seasons.

-The Tigers have added to their trophy case as well while racking up 11 team trophies with a top-four finish at the NCAA Championships as they have earned five second-place finishes, one third-place finish and five fourth-place finishes between the indoor and outdoor seasons.
-In addition, the Tigers also scored five second-place finishes and three third-place finishes at the conference level under Shaver.
+The Tigers have added to their trophy case as well while racking up 13 team trophies with a top-four finish at the NCAA Championships as they have earned five second-place finishes, one third-place finish and seven fourth-place finishes between the indoor and outdoor seasons.
+The Tigers also scored five second-place finishes and three third-place finishes at the SEC Championships under Shaver.

-The curtain closed on one of the storied careers in the history of collegiate track and field last season when Kimberlyn Duncan stepped onto the track for a final time as a Lady Tiger at the 2013 NCAA Division I Outdoor Track & Field Championships at Hayward Field in Eugene, Ore.
+The curtain closed on one of the storied careers in the history of collegiate track and field in 2013 when Kimberlyn Duncan stepped onto the track for the final time as a Lady Tiger at the NCAA Outdoor Championships in Oregon.